Coast Guard, DHS.

 Temporary final rule.

-Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, are part of docket CGD05-07-045 and are available for inspection or copying at Commander (dpi), Fifth Coast Guard District, 431 Crawford Street, Portsmouth, Virginia 23704-5004 between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays.Start Further Info
+Documents indicated in this preamble as being available in the docket are part of docket CGD05-04-190 and are available for inspection or copying at Commander (oax), Fifth Coast Guard District, 431 Crawford Street, Portsmouth, Virginia 23704-5004, between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-Dennis Sens, Project Manager, Inspections and Investigations Branch, at (757) 398-6204.End Further Info End Preamble Start Supplemental Information
+D. M. Sens, Project Manager, Auxiliary and Recreational Boating Safety Branch, at (757) 398-6204.End Further Info End Preamble Start Supplemental Information

 Under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
-Delaying the effective date would be contrary to the public interest, since immediate action is needed to ensure the safety of the event participants, support vessels, spectator craft and other vessels transiting the event area.
-However, advance notifications will be made to users of John H. Kerr Reservoir via, local notice to mariners, commercial radio stations, and area newspapers.
+Delaying the effective date would be contrary to the public interest, since immediate action is needed to ensure the safety of the event participants, spectator craft and other vessels transiting the event area.
+However advance notifications will be made to affected waterway users via marine information broadcasts and area newspapers.

 Background and Purpose

-On October 6 and 7, 2007, the Virginia Boat Racing Association will sponsor the “Clarksville Hydroplane Challenge”, on the waters of the John H. Kerr Reservoir.
-The event will consist of approximately 70 inboard hydroplanes racing in heats counter-clockwise around an oval racecourse.
-A fleet of spectator vessels is anticipated to gather nearby to view the competition.
-Due to the need for vessel control during the event, vessel traffic will be temporarily restricted to provide for the safety of participants, spectators and transiting vessels.
+On October 9 and 10, 2004, the Virginia Boat Racing Association will sponsor the “Clarksville Hydroplane Challenge”, on the waters of the John H. Kerr Reservoir.
+The event will consist of approximately 60 inboard hydroplanes racing in heats counter-clockwise around an oval racecourse.
+A fleet of spectator vessels is expected to gather nearby to view the competition.
+Due to the need for vessel control during the Start Printed Page 59794event, vessel traffic will be temporarily restricted to provide for the safety of participants, spectators and transiting vessels.

 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-This rule would affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit this section of the John H. Kerr Reservoir during the event.
+This rule will affect the following entities, some of which may be small entities: the owners or operators of vessels intending to transit this section of the John H. Kerr Reservoir during the event.

-This rule would not have a significant economic impact on a substantial number of small entities for the following reasons.
-This rule will be enforced for only a short period, from 7:30 a.m. to 6:30 p.m. on October 6 and 7, 2007.
-The regulated area will apply to a segment of the reservoir adjacent to State Route 15 Highway Bridge and Occoneechee State Park.
-Marine traffic may be allowed to pass through the regulated area with the permission of the Coast Guard Patrol Commander.
-In the case where the Patrol Commander authorizes passage through the regulated area during the event, vessels will be required to proceed at the minimum speed necessary to maintain a safe course that minimizes wake near the race course.
-Before the enforcement period, we would issue maritime advisories so mariners can adjust their plans accordingly.
+This rule will not have a significant economic impact on a substantial number of small entities for the following reasons.
+This rule will be enforced for only a short period, from 11:30 a.m. to 5:30 p.m. on October 9 and 10, 2004.
+Although the regulated area will apply to the entire width of the reservoir adjacent to Occoneechee State Park, traffic may be allowed to pass through the regulated area with the permission of the Coast Guard patrol commander.
+In the case where the patrol commander authorizes passage through the regulated area during the event, vessels must proceed at the minimum speed necessary to maintain a safe course that minimizes wake near the race course.
+Before the enforcement period, we will issue maritime advisories so mariners can adjust their plans accordingly.